Tina Leung

 Aside from acting, she was also reportedly active in business and politics.
 In 2008, she acknowledged that she used to gather intelligence for the Chinese Communist Party in the 1960s.

+She had a son, Michael Ma.
 She was diagnosed with cervical cancer in 2005.
 In 1998 she began the practice of Zung saang gei, which she credited with extending her life.
-She died in 2010, aged 65.
-She is survived by a son, Michael Ma.
+She died in 2010 of organ failure.